po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Main/01_bubble-sort/README.md

 * **Ask If**: Ask this question to candidates who have trouble getting started on the question on their own.

-* **Candidate Explains Solution**: The forced solution is to take a look through the array one index at a time and loop through the rest of the array to compare and swap values when needed.
+* **Candidate Explains Solution**: The forced solution is to take a select an element in the array one index at a time and loop through the rest of the array to compare and swap values when needed.

 * **Note**: This is very slow for large input arrays, so it's not the _best_ answer, but it's a good start.